 After your digital sabbatical, ease back in and set limits for the first week back.
 If you usually check your email before you get out of bed, wait until you’ve had breakfast before checking in.
 Make small shifts and re-engage more intentionally.
 If you enjoy your digital sabbatical, make it a weekly event.

+By disconnecting, you’ll feel more connected.
 Don’t worry, you won’t miss a thing.